 Craddock handily delineates this Tuxedo version of the recipe as being “No.2”, as does Patrick Duffy in the 1934 and 1940 editions of his The Official Mixer’s Manual.
-Both Craddock’s and Duffy’s Tuxedo Cocktail No.2 recipes are identical to Johnson’s 1900 recipe, bar the change of gin base from sweet to dry.
+Craddock’s and Duffy’s Tuxedo No.2 recipe is identical to Johnson’s 1900 recipe, bar the change of gin base from sweet to dry.

 The Savoy Cocktail Book (1930)

 Somewhat bizarrely, quite separate from the two above No.1 and No.2 Tuxedo recipes, in a section of the book for sherry-based cocktails, Duffy also publishes a third, gin free “Tuxedo Cocktail” recipe: “1/2 Pony Anisette; 2 Dashes Maraschino; 1 Dash Peychaud Bitters; Stir well with cracked ice, strain and serve.”
 This left-field version of the Tuxedo may share the same name but is no relation to the cocktail in question on this page and apart from a 1970 appearance in Stan’s Bar Guide thankfully seems to have quietly faded.

 Logically, you’d expect the “Original” Tuxedo recipe to be “No.1”, but this is not the case.
 (That is unless I’ve missed a recipe pre-dating 1900.)
 Craddock titled his lemon peel, dry gin, dry vermouth, and dashes of absinthe recipe Tuxedo No.1, and such was/is The Savoy Cocktail Book’s influence that this version has become known as Tuxedo No.1, while the version that's closer to the original is known as No.2.